sachin-vish91/NCI60-MTL-GNN-VS/README.md

 ## 3. Machine learning model building

-After preparing the dataset, users can utilize the provided scripts to perform random splitting, Leave-One-Task-Out (LOTO), and Leave-One-Type-Out (LOTO) analyses.
-These scripts enable users to reproduce the results as detailed in the thesis.
+After preparing the dataset, users can utilize the provided scripts to run training on random split, Leave-One-Task-Out (LOTO) CV, and Leave-One-Type-Out (LOTO) CV.
+These scripts enable users to reproduce the results as detailed in the thesis for Multi-task learning.